UN expert wants trial suspects in Khashoggi’s killing named

 Callamard said in a statement Thursday that the Saudi government invited representatives from the five countries to attend some court hearings.

-She says China, France, Britain, Russia and the United States “risk being participants in a potential miscarriage of justice” and could be “complicit” if the trials turn out to involve violations of human rights law.
+She said China, France, Britain, Russia and the United States “risk being participants in a potential miscarriage of justice” and could be “complicit” if the trials turn out to involve violations of human rights law.

 Callamard is leading a human rights probe into the Khashoggi’s killing at the Saudi consulate in Istanbul in October.